 1. Not mentioning all income sources

 It’s important for taxpayers to report all kinds of incomes, whether taxable or exempt while filing their tax returns.
 You shouldn’t think that just because an income is tax-exempt, you don’t need to report it in your returns.
+This becomes more important because if you fail to mention any source of income you might receive an income tax notice and undergo an assessment.
+Then you will have to revise your returns, provide reasons for failure and so on.
+To avoid such hassles you must always mention all the income earned during the financial year irrespective of it being taxable or exempt.

 For instance, the part of the interest earned on fixed deposit PPF or savings account balance must be reported in the return.
 Failing to mention all income sources in ITR (Income Tax Returns) is treated as an act of income concealment, and may lead to trouble later.